shivaprasadmakela/portfolio/README.md

 ## 🛠️ Codebase Architecture

-The project has been refactored into a clean, modular structure:
+The project has been refactored into a clean, modular structure.
+For a detailed breakdown of the changes (comparing previous legacy code to the refactored architecture), see [recent_changes.md](file:///Users/shivaprasad/Documents/Projects/portfolio/recent_changes.md).

 ### Frontend (`portfolio-ui`)
 - **`src/features/`**: Feature-grouped modules (`ai`, `blog`, `challenge`, `interview`, `admin`, `user`) where pages, components, hooks, types, and api endpoints are kept co-located.